 Building Safety Crisis

 Millions of innocent leaseholders and their families in the UK - ordinary people like you and me - go to sleep each night in homes at high risk of fire.
-Just this month a life threatening fire occurred in a building which almost 4 years on from the Grenfell tragedy, is still covered in dangerous cladding.
+Over 5 years on from the Grenfell tragedy and buildings are still covered in dangerous materials.
 No wonder then, that 90% of affected leaseholders have reported a deterioration in their mental health.
-And it's not just concerns about our safety; recent legislation means that all costs for fire remediation work can now, by law, be passed onto leaseholders to be paid within 28 days.
-These bills can be four, five or even six figures high.
-Unable to sell or remortgage our homes, many of us are being made bankrupt and our homes repossessed to be sold on at auction to wealthy cash buyers
+Many of us have faced huge bills and are unable to sell or remortgage our homes.

 All because our homes were not built to be safe from fire.

 Funding provided by the Government to date is nowhere near enough - they have turned their back on us.
 And the developers, who built - and profited from - our homes, are not taking any responsibility.

 None of these failings are the fault of leaseholders.
 The strain this is having on our mental health is immense.
 We’re feeling angry, hopeless, helpless and trapped.
 We urgently need to raise awareness of this huge injustice that is happening in the UK right now.

 Please will you stand with us today and help us fight for our homes and our lives?

 - £10 can help with things like our mailchimp subscription

 - £30 could help fund paid ads on social media, to help raise public awareness of this issue, forcing the Government and developers to take responsibility

 - £50 could help pay for banners used at protests